ipekdursun/Opt-maint-population-heterogen/README.md

 You can cite our work as:

-Dursun, Ipek and Akçay, Alp and van Houtum, Geert-Jan, Age-Based Maintenance under Population Heterogeneity: Optimal Exploration and Exploitation (June 22, 2021).
-Available at SSRN: https://ssrn.com/abstract=3871676 or http://dx.doi.org/10.2139/ssrn.3871676
+İpek Dursun, Alp Akçay, Geert-Jan van Houtum, Age-based maintenance under population heterogeneity: Optimal exploration and exploitation, European Journal of Operational Research, 2021, ISSN 0377-2217, https://doi.org/10.1016/j.ejor.2021.11.038.

-You can contact to Ipek (i.dursun@tue.nl) for your questions of you encounter any issues.
+You can contact to İpek (i.dursun@tue.nl) for your questions of you encounter any issues.

 ## References to software dependencies: